RI-SE/smirk/docs/System Architecture Description.md

 - Hardware developers interested in the SMIRK sensors, incl. replacing them or adding sensor fusion.
 - Simulator developers looking for ways to port SMIRK to their virtual prototyping environments.
 - Testers developing test plans for SMIRK.
-- System integrators who about to include SMIRK in other systems, incl. co-existience with other ADAS.
+- System integrators who are about to include SMIRK in other systems, incl. co-existence with other ADAS.

 Explicitly defined architecture viewpoints support effective communication of certain aspects and layers of a system architecture.
 The different viewpoints of the identified stakeholders are covered by the established 4+1 view of architecture by Kruchten (1995).
 In the next section, we describe the SMIRK architecture from the 1) logical viewpoint, 2) process viewpoint, 3) development viewpoint, 4) physical viewpoint, and a set of illustrative 5) scenarios.

 # 3 Architecture Views
-Kruchten (1995) developed the 4+1 view model to support documentation and communication of sofware-intensive systems.
+Kruchten (1995) developed the 4+1 view model to support documentation and communication of software-intensive systems.
 The model is a generic tool that does not restrict its users in terms of notations, tools or design methods.
 For SMIRK, we describe the logical view using a simple illustration with limited embedded semantics.
 The illustration is complemented by detailed textual explanations.
 The process view, development view, and the physical view are presented through bulleted lists.
 Scenarios are illustrated with figures and explanatory text.

 ## 3.1 Logical View
 The SMIRK logical view is constituted by a description of the entities that realize the PAEB.